pascallaliberte/sharpen.page/stepitup.md

 1. Minimum one sharpening of the web presence - Will sharpen the way people engage with the business, its funnel, bit by bit through minimum one change per month.
 Will provide drafts ahead of production.
 Includes implementation provided adequate approval lead-up.
 2. Minimum one sharpening of understanding the audience - Will share insights from research, and ask you clarification questions.
 Included in the package: recruitment fees, e.g. incentives for surveys or conversations, userinterviews.com booking fees.

-$2200 per month plus your involvement in revising drafts, and answering questions.
+**$2200 per 30-day period** plus your involvement in revising drafts, and answering questions.
 Paid at the start of the 30-day period.

 ### Both options include: